json-api/json-api/format/index.md

 include linked resources along with the requested primary resources.
 Such responses are called "compound documents".

-In a compound document, all linked resources **MUST** be included as an array of resource objects in a top level `"included"` member.
+In a compound document, all included resources **MUST** be represented as an array of resource objects in a top-level `"included"` member.

 A complete example document with multiple included relationships: